TanishSharrma/personal/GSoc_Proposal_Tanish_AIMA.md

   - Coding and providing examples for Theoretical Machine Learnning and Artificial Intelligence.

-  - Ensuring very clear coding, commenting, and documentation writing skills and showcasing enthusiasm for helping other people by explaining things well
+  - Ensuring very clear coding, commenting, and documentation writing skills and showcasing enthusiasm for helping other people by explaining things well.

+  - Learn about the requirements of the author.

+  - Understand the procedure and code being followed in the previous editions.

+  - Learn about the models and methods followed and the algoritms explained in the book for better understanding of the coding style to be followed.

+  - Study the previous AIMA GSoc projects

+  - After understanding the work during the "Community Bonding period", start creating pull requests from the github repository and begin coding.

 ## Motivation and Personal Statement